-22 Oct Addison Lee Plans Self Driving Cars by 2021
+18 Oct Addison Lee Plans Self-Driving Cars by 2021

-Private Hire firm Addison Lee have announced plans for self driving cars by 2021, only days after road safety experts warned drivers are ‘over-estimating’ the technology.
+Private Hire firm Addison Lee has announced plans for self-driving cars by 2021, only days after road safety experts warned drivers are ‘over-estimating’ the technology.

 This means it will once again be pitting itself against Uber, which is also planning on rolling out automated vehicles, pending regulatory permission.